 The club has a Strava group which provides the distance statistics displayed on the web site home page.

 Chippenham & District Wheelers is a friendly, thriving cycling club that welcomes cyclists of all ages and abilities.
 We cater for riders of all ages and abilities, with a strong focus on developing young cyclists.
 In the summer of 2008, we were awarded Clubmark Status by the British Cycling Federation.
+This now a Sports England governed accreditation.
 The award is a high quality mark identifying those clubs with junior sections that have worked hard to ensure that their club is safe, well structured and well managed.
-We have a thriving youth section comprising over of 100 youngsters.
 The local Castle Combe circuit is used for various cycling activities including children learning bike handling skills under qualified instructors in the British Cycling Go-Ride scheme.
 The circuit is also used as a safe environment for training (all ages and abilities), racing and time trialling.